220.127.116.11 Application of the income maintenance period (IMP)

 In some cases there may be a period of unpaid leave separating 2 or more paid leave periods.
 Each period of paid leave is assessed separately.
 Unlike the IMP arrangements for terminated employment, these leave payments are NOT joined together to produce a continuous IMP.

-Act reference: SSAct section 1068-G7AG Certain leave payments taken to be ordinary income-employment continuing (WA, NSA (18 or over), SA (18 or over), PA, and MAA under Part 2.12B), section 1064-F4 Certain leave payments taken to be ordinary income-employment continuing (Age, DSP, WP and CP (people who are not blind)), section 1066A-G4 Certain leave payments taken to be ordinary income-employment continuing (DSP (people under 21 who are not blind))
+Act reference: SSAct section 1068-G7AG Certain leave payments taken to be ordinary income-employment continuing (WA, JSP (18 or over), PA, and mature age allowance under Part 2.12B), section 1064-F4 Certain leave payments taken to be ordinary income-employment continuing (Age, DSP and CP (people who are not blind)), section 1066A-G4 Certain leave payments taken to be ordinary income-employment continuing (DSP (people under 21 who are not blind))

 Treatment of cashed out leave entitlements

 Where a person has their leave entitlements cashed out, continues with their current employment and does not take the associated leave period, the lump sum amount is not subject to an IMP.
-The lump sum amount should be assessed as employment income and where payment is NOT in respect of a period apportioned up to 52 weeks for pensions under section 1073A.
-For allowances the lump sum amount should be apportioned over 52 weeks.
+The lump sum amount should be assessed as employment income and attributed forward from the first day in the entitlement period for the length of time of the cashed out leave.
+Where the payment is NOT in respect of a period, attributed forward from the first day in the entitlement period over a period not exceeding 52 weeks, as appropriate in the circumstances.

 Effect of the IMP on couples where one is receiving an IMP affected payment & the other is receiving a payment not affected by the IMP

 When working out the rate of the IMP affected income support payment, a lump sum leave payment and/or termination payment received by either member of the couple should be assessed under the IMP provisions.
-The IMP IS NOT applied when working out the rate of Age, CP, WidB, WP or service pension regardless of which partner received the leave/termination payment.
+The IMP IS NOT applied when working out the rate of Age, CP or service pension regardless of which partner received the leave/termination payment.